How to Increase the Wear Time of Your Prosthetic Device

 There are several ways to do this, but we’ll take a look at three today: fit, silicone and the BOA system.

 From Limbs 4 Life: “A poorly fitting socket in limb amputees can cause skin breakdowns and irritations and impact your ability to successfully use the prosthesis.”
-If you are seeing a prosthetist who is not from Arm Dynamics, they may tell you that having irritation from your device is normal.
+If you are seeing a prosthetist who is not one of ours, they may tell you that having irritation from your device is normal.
 We spoke to Jason Koger, a bilateral amputee, about this issue.
-“The first prosthetist I saw, I was visiting him every week – I would tell him, ‘this doesn’t feel right, I’m getting sore spots on my arms.’
+“The first prosthetist I saw, I was visiting him every week — I would tell him, ‘this doesn’t feel right, I’m getting sore spots on my arms.’
 And my prosthetist was just like, ‘Hey, listen, this is something new.
 It’s a foreign object on your limb that your limb doesn’t like.'
 And well, I just took it for granted that he was the expert and that was the way it was supposed to be."

 But the process of getting used to a prosthetic device shouldn't take weeks on end.
 “Yes, there is a period of time to acclimate to the prosthesis, get used to the pressure it puts on your residual limb.” says Mac Lang, Arm Dynamics’ prosthetist in Portland, Oregon.
 “But you should be able to generate tolerance for the pressure in a week to two weeks, if the fit is right.”